 During one of my first interviews for an after-school child care job, I didn’t do any research to determine my pay rates.
 I was inexperienced and thought the parents would have a fair rate in mind.
 The interview went well, and I felt confident the family would offer me the position.
 However, when they asked, “How much do you charge?”
 I just said, “That depends on your budget.”
 That worked out well for them, they said, because they could only afford to pay $150 a week.

 My heart sank.
 The position required 20 hours a week, plus transportation and meal prep.
 In the end, I had to turn down their offer.
 The family was very disappointed, and I felt awful.
 After that day, though, I learned to always come to an interview with a rough hourly and weekly estimate in mind.

 Doing a little bit of legwork beforehand can prevent you from experiencing that same sticky situation when you’re applying to after-school positions.
-Here’s how you can determine a rate that works for both you and the family.
+Here’s how you can determine an after-school care pay rate that works for both you and the family.

 Determining rates for basic after-school care

 When deciding how much to charge for your after-school care services, consider the national average.

 According to Care.com’s 2022 Cost of Care Survey, parents paid part-time, after-school sitters an average of $261 per week for one child.
 After-school sitters made an average of $17.40 per hour, working about three hours a day, or a total of 15 hours per week.
 Full-time nannies made an average of $694 per week, or about $17.35 per hour, for one child for a 40-hour workweek.

 |After-school sitter||1||$17.40||15 hours||$261|

 That said, some areas may have higher costs of living, so it is helpful to find the average hourly or weekly rates for your area.
 Find the going rate where you live using the babysitting rates calculator.